1cbyc/voting-dapp/README.md

 having tested some other rpc, i had to settle for this one `https://bsc-testnet.public.blastapi.io`. anyways, i am gonn' fund my testnet bal then get back to work. funded the wallet with 0.3bnb, we should be good to go.

 !(tuts\deployjs-firstrun.png)

+oh! by the way, this created the contract i needed to work: `0xB799D5c47B3456368F7eB7bC2DdddC3bef031cAb`, so i would implement it for the voting mechanism. and update overtime.

+done now!